pytroll/satpy/doc/source/index.rst

 ..
-NWCSAF/MPoP documentation master file, created by sphinx-quickstart on Fri Sep 25 16:58:28 2009.
+NWCSAF/satpy documentation master file, created by sphinx-quickstart on Fri Sep 25 16:58:28 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ==================================
- Welcome to MPoP's documentation!
+ Welcome to satpy's documentation!
 ==================================

 The Meteorological Post-Processing package is a python library for generating